 Students who are getting ready for competitions or auditions will be attending extra lessons.

 Instead of paying tuition by the month or semester or school year, in this studio you pay for ten lessons at a time.
 This allows us to start lessons any time during the year, without having to re-calculate and then prorate the tuition.
 It also makes allowance for absence due to travel throughout the year.
-Students who have been in this studio for several years and might benefit from a break may be offered a sabbatical.

 Tuition is as follows: